noscripter/tig/rust/README.md

 # tig-rs (Rust rewrite scaffold)

-This directory hosts a Rust workspace that aims to incrementally rewrite Tig.
+This directory hosts the Rust code for an incremental rewrite of Tig.

 Status:
 - Minimal TUI shell using `crossterm` + `ratatui`